TheCodeAddiction/ethical-hacking/README.md

 ## ARP Spoofer
   Spoofs the ARP table
+  ### How To Use It
+    - To be able to be Man in the middle, we need to allow data to flow through our system with port forwarding. echo 1 > /proc/sys/net/ipv4/ip_forward
+    - In the bottom of the code, you have to set the target ip and the spoof ip
+  ### TO-DO
+    - Target IP and spoof IP needs to be inputs not hardcoded.

 ## Packet Sniffer
   Analyses packages from a target (use ARP Spoofing tool).
 Scans for potential username and password and fetches the URL of the website the login info is typed into.
 Does not work   on a secure connection (obv...)